alanmulhall/rails-grunt-bower/README.markdown

-Quick Prototype of using Grunt and Bower with Rails
+Quick Prototype using Grunt and Bower with Rails
 --------

 You will need to create a grunt-aws.json file with your s3 key, secret and bucket